semgrep/semgrep/docs/experimental.md

      severity: WARNING
  ```

-  though this check is less relevant in Go.
+  though this check is less relevant here.

   See it live at https://semgrep.live/WADZ